 Tomato Soup with Bacon Grilled Cheese

-The perfect soup-and-sandwich pairing is tomato and grilled cheese.
-This version stirs pesto into the soup and adds bacon to the sandwich for an ideal lunch or dinner for one.
+This classic combo stirs pesto (or salsa verde) into the tomato soup and adds bacon to the grilled cheese sandwich for an ideal lunch or dinner for one.

 - Servings: 1